Azed02/sdtd/README.md

   - `roles/kubernetes`: Master and worker node configurations.
 - `terraform`: Contains Terraform configuration files.

-## Things to Fix

-- **Frontend**: The front-end is currently very minimal and needs improvement.
-- **Kube Config Issue**: `.kube/config` is not automatically generated, which requires manual intervention.
-- **Graph Generation**: The producer script occasionally generates parameters that lead to empty graphs.
-The consumer script needs optimization to handle such cases.

 ## Tips for Easy Access and Modifications

 - **Python Scripts**: